Kinyein/Shortly-URL-shortening/README.md

 # Shortly-URL-shortening

-A landing page built with HTML, LESS, and Vanilla JavaScript, you can shorten links and copy only clicking the copy button.
+A landing page built with HTML, LESS, and Vanilla JavaScript, in which you can shorten links and copy them clicking the copy button
 This challenge was created by [Frontend Mentor](https://www.frontendmentor.io/home)

 ## Result